hkamran80/articles/markdown/articles/cloudflare-remote-access-home-assistant.md

 the visitor is in the U.S.

 Finally, click "Next" and then "Add application".
 Your Home Assistant instance is now secured.
-Try visiting your site again from your normal browser window and from a private window.
+Try visiting your site again from a normal browser window and also from a private window.

-The downside to using Access is that the Home Assistant mobile apps cannot handle it right now[^2], but there is another way.
+The downside to using Access is that the Home Assistant mobile apps cannot handle it right now[^2], but there is another way to secure the tunnel and allow the mobile apps to work.

 ### Part Two: mTLS Certificates